 - The Honey in this recipe contains natural moisturizing ability, can contain some Alpha Hydroxy Acids and also helps to gently exfoliate your skin all at the same time.
 Honey also has significant natural antioxidant properties.

 - The Orange has a lot of citric acid which will also help exfoliate your skin.
 But the high level of antioxidants present in oranges will help your skin fight free radicals and slow down the formation of wrinkles.
 The vitamin C content will help promote the production of collagen which keeps your sin looking younger longer.

 For best results: Use this cream within 1 week (or adding a preservative at around 1% will increase the shelf life to around 12 months)

-The Method for this diy wrinkle cream is almost identical to the night cream above, with just a few subtle changes.
+The Method for this wrinkle cream recipe is almost identical to the main anti-wrinkle cream, with just a few subtle changes.

 Step 1.
 For this recipe we will be using a combination of orange blossom water, distilled water and honey.

 Step 2.
-Weigh out your base oils and wax (not the vitamin E oil) into one of the heat proof containers.
+Weigh out your base oils, shea butter, and wax (not the vitamin E oil) into one of the heat proof containers.
 Then pour your waters and honey into the second heat proof container.

 Step 3.
 Place both contains into a pan of simmering water, once the oils have melted heat them through but do not allow them to boil.

 Step 4.
 Once the oils have melted and they are both warmed, remove them from the heat and combine the water with the oils.